saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* We need information on aplotype frequencies or on the parents
 * PHASE is a website for analyzing aplotypes
 * I cannot determine the aplotype by only looking at the genotype: I need data on the population
+* A selective sweep is the reduction or elimination of variation among the nucleotides in neighboring DNA of a mutation as the result of recent and strong positive natural or artificial selection

 # Genotyping
 * Genotyping means to determine the genotype at one locus